Home Warranty Questions & AnswersHow does a home warranty work during the real estate buying process?

 Erin Easley

 When navigating the real estate buying process, one term that often arises is home warranty.
 While it might sound similar to home insurance, a home warranty serves a distinct purpose and offers unique benefits to both buyers and sellers.
+Understanding how a home warranty works during a real estate transaction is key to protecting yourself from unexpected repair costs.
 In this guide, we’ll break down how home warranties fit into the real estate transaction process, address common questions, and clarify who typically pays for them.

 What is a Home Warranty in Real Estate?

 home warranty is a service contract that covers the repair or replacement of major home systems and appliances that may break down due to normal wear and tear.
-Unlike homeowner's insurance, which protects against unexpected disasters like fires or floods, a home warranty specifically addresses systems such as HVAC, plumbing, electrical systems, and major appliances like refrigerators, ovens, and washers/dryers.
+Unlike homeowner's insurance, which protects against unexpected disasters like fires or floods, a home warranty works by covering failures of everyday components such as HVAC, plumbing, electrical systems, and major appliances like refrigerators, ovens, washers, and dryers..

 For homebuyers, a warranty can provide peace of mind knowing they won't face significant repair costs shortly after moving in.
-For sellers, offering a home warranty can make their property more appealing to buyers.
+For sellers, offering a home warranty can make their home more appealing and reduce disputes during inspections.

 What is a Home Warranty Deed?